cosmos/cosmos-sdk/x/authz/spec/01_concepts.md

 ## Gas

-In order to prevent DoS attacks, granting `StakeAuthorizaiton`s with `x/authz` incurs gas. `StakeAuthorization` allows you to authorize another account to delegate, undelegate, or redelegate to validators.
+In order to prevent DoS attacks, granting `StakeAuthorization`s with `x/authz` incurs gas. `StakeAuthorization` allows you to authorize another account to delegate, undelegate, or redelegate to validators.
 The authorizer can define a list of validators they allow or deny delegations to.
 The Cosmos SDK iterates over these lists and charge 10 gas for each validator in both of the lists.